Enamoured by politics and conspiracies, the SonyLIV original series forgets what made it interesting.

 But it throws away too much of its runtime to tinfoil hats and characters that ought to have been on the periphery.
 At the same time, by restricting itself to the lives of its dual leads—the future of Kalam and other supporting characters is laid out at the very end in a combination of text and archival footage—it does a disservice to those who carried forward the legacy of Bhabha and Sarabhai.
 Rocket Boys eats itself whole in its sophomore run.

-All eight episodes of Rocket Boys season 2 released Thursday, March 16 at 12 am IST on SonyLIV.
+All eight episodes of Rocket Boys season 2 released on Thursday, March 16 at 12 am IST on SonyLIV.

 What do you think?